young, 3.3 mm

 species has a pale yellow mantle with white pustules and violet

 scallops along its margin.
+Occasionally, the yellow pigment may form discrete spots.
 The rhinophores are brown with white

 lamellae and the gills are cream.
 The latter feature distinguishes it